 Visiting someone in hospital

-To help stop the virus spreading, hospital visits are now very restricted.
-You will not be allowed to visit if you are at all unwell yourself or have a high temperature.
+To help stop the virus spreading, hospital visits must be carried out as carefully as possible.
+You will not be allowed to visit if you have any symptoms of coronavirus.

-The details of visiting restrictions will vary, so check the hospital website or speak to someone who knows to find out.
-It’s a good idea to check with the ward nurse if you are planning to visit.
+The details of visiting restrictions will vary, so check the hospital website and contact the ward they are on before you visit.

-Whatever the situation, only one person will generally be allowed to visit the person in hospital at a time and just for a short period.
+Visiting times may be staggered throughout the day to restrict the amount of people on the ward and you may only be able to stay for a short period of time.
 You will need to use hand sanitiser and wear protective equipment – staff will advise you on this.
 Wearing a face covering may distress the person and will certainly make it harder to communicate with them.
 It may help to wear a name label and think about your body language.

 Sometimes people with severe symptoms of COVID-19 will be put into intensive care.
 This can make visits very difficult.
 Talk to the person even if you’re not sure they can hear you – someone may still hear even when they don’t respond, and it will help you feel connected.
 You may find our general advice on care in hospital helpful.